Physics-24/Motion1/docs/group-problems.md

 ### In-class logistics

-For our Group Problems, our aim is to not make this feel like a stressful, rushed time together.
-Although your group might not get through both problems, you will get full-credit for submitting a good-faith effort.

 Please arrive on time.
 This will help us sort out the group logistics.

+For the Group Problems, our aim is to not make this feel like a stressful, rushed time together.
+Although your group might not get through both problems, you will get the majority of the credit for submitting a good-faith effort.
+Be sure to draw picture(s) and state principle(s) you use.

 Start by downloading the template for the Group Problems on Gradescope (linked below).

-**When you get together with**, decide as a group how you are going to collaborate:
+**When you get together with your group**, decide as a group how you are going to collaborate:

 -  what technology will you group use (see [this helpful guide for collaborating online](ways-to-collaborate-on-group-problems){:target="_blank"} for suggestions)
 -  any style preferences (e.g. talking every step through together, or taking 5 minutes alone and then discussing) -- **be communicative, flexible, and helpful**